Fuel is a must-have for end users like municipalities and school districts. However, procurement is not straightforward.

 What product(s) are you buying?
 Are you in a market that has adopted new fuel specs?
 For many, product requirements won’t change, but if you are in regulation-heavy areas like California, Oregon, or Washington, the fuel slate is often in constant flux.
 Work with your supplier or a PRA (price reporting agency) you trust to make sure no specifications have changed since your last bid.

 Look at what you bought in prior years and either leave it flat or put in a small increase in volume.
 If you over commit, and don’t pull what you agreed to, your supplier may:

 Read your contract to make sure you don’t put yourself in hot water.
 Also, negotiate in some flexibility to add more volumes if your requirements change mid-agreement.

 4. Location, Location, Location

-You are going to instruct the winning supplier where to deliver your fuel – that is pretty self-explanatory.
-But, make sure that in the fuel contract you understand whether it’s the actual supplier or a third-party transportation company that is delivering your product.
+You are going to instruct the winning supplier where to deliver your fuel – that is self-explanatory.
+However, make sure that in the fuel contract you understand whether it’s the actual supplier or a third-party transportation company in the fuel contract that is delivering your product.

 If you have your own storage, it’s wise to invest in a tank monitoring system that monitors inventory and lets you know when you need a fuel delivery.
 Once the delivery is booked, a supplier is NOT going to turn around just because your tank is full.